manuelpuyol/regie/README.md

   3. Must enroll for accompanying labs

 6. As a student, I want to see my grades :heavy_check_mark:
-  1. Must print all past grades, divided by quarter
+  1. Must print all past grades, divided by quarter :heavy_check_mark:

 7. As a teacher, I want to see my current courses
   1. Must show building/room assignment